gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 title: Security in Gatsby
 ---

 By being a modern static site generator, Gatsby inherits several security principles that comes with this approach.
 However, even with this, your users could be exposed to malicious attacks.
-In this page, you will se what they are and how you could prevent them.
+In this page, you will see what they are and how you could prevent them.

 ## Cross-Site Scripting (XSS)